Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Numerical method

 \subsection{Validation}

-To partially validate our numerical calculations, we compared some eigenvalues from the discrete branch of the spectra with those previously calculated by \citet{Mayer1992}, who also used a spectral collocation method but with Chebyshev polynomials as radial basis functions over an artificially truncated radial domain, rather than with the mapped Legendre basis functions over an unbounded radial domain as we do. {For comparison, the eigenvalues reported in \citet{Mayer1992} are linearly scaled to keep up with the $q$-vortex model used in our study because the azimuthal velocity component is scaled by $q$ in their study while we adjust the axial velocity component instead.}
+To confirm the numerical validity of our method, we compared some eigenvalues from the discrete branch of the spectra with those previously calculated by \citet{Mayer1992}.
+They also used a spectral collocation method but with Chebyshev polynomials as radial basis functions over an artificially truncated radial domain, rather than the mapped Legendre basis functions over an unbounded radial domain we use.
+For comparison, we linearly scaled the eigenvalues reported in \citet{Mayer1992} to match the $q$-vortex model used in our study because the azimuthal velocity component is scaled by $q$ in their study, whereas we adjust the axial velocity component.